Thomas-Quig/llss/notes/ad-hoc.md

 I will refine this later so you can have a virtual network, that way you dont need the ugly ethernet setup.

 ## Requirements
 You need the following to do this If you want to have the pi's connected to the internet.
+You can use SSH over the ad-hoc network (which was suprising).
 1. An ethernet cable for every raspberry pi you have
-2. An n + 2 port ethernet switch (for n pi's)
+2. An n + 2 port ethernet switch (for n pi's, 1 to your laptop, 1 to the router/internet)
-3. A laptop/desktop hub station for control
+3. A laptop/desktop hub station for control (You can also use one of your Pi's for the control node)

 ## Setup
 Follow these steps